akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/timeout-directives/withRequestTimeoutResponse.md

 ## Description

-Allows customising the `HttpResponse` that will be sent to clients in case of a @ref[Request timeout](../../../common/timeouts.md#request-timeout).
+Allows customising the @unidoc[HttpResponse] that will be sent to clients in case of a @ref[Request timeout](../../../common/timeouts.md#request-timeout).

 See also @ref[withRequestTimeout](withRequestTimeout.md) or @ref[withoutRequestTimeout](withoutRequestTimeout.md) if interested in dynamically changing the timeout for a given route instead.